 Author Guidelines

 a.
-Articles submitted must be original, unpublished, and not under review in any other journal or publishing platform.
+Manuscripts must be original, unpublished, and not under consideration by any other journal, publisher, or platform.

 b.
-Articles must be based on research, including library studies, fieldwork, or other rigorous scholarly investigations.
+Submissions must be based on rigorous scholarly research, including (but not limited to) library-based studies, qualitative fieldwork, case-law analysis, institutional research, or other methodologically sound investigations.

 c.
-Articles must adhere to the focus and scope of IJIL and, where applicable, align with the designated thematic issue.
+All submissions must clearly fall within the focus and scope of IJIL and, where applicable, align with the theme of a designated special issue.

 d.
-Articles will be selected by the editorial team based on originality, scholarly contribution, and relevance to the journal’s scope.
+Manuscripts are initially assessed by the editorial team based on originality, scholarly contribution, methodological rigour, and relevance to the journal’s scope.
+This stage may result in desk rejection.

 f.
-Authors must also comply with IJIL’s Generative AI Policies regarding responsible use and disclosure of AI-assisted technologies.
+Authors must comply with IJIL’s Publication Ethics and Generative AI Policy, including responsible use, disclosure, and attribution of AI-assisted tools where applicable.

 b.
 All submissions must include the Statement of Authenticity form, signed and uploaded during the submission process.
 This form confirms that the article is original and free from plagiarism, redundancy, fabrication, falsification, and conflicts of interest.

 a.
-Articles must be submitted in English (British) or Arabic (Fusħah).
+Manuscripts must be written in English (British) or Arabic (Fusħah).

 b.
-Indonesian authors are required to submit a bilingual version (English and Indonesian).
+Authors affiliated with Indonesian institutions are required to submit a bilingual abstract (English and Indonesian).

 c.
-Manuscripts should be 6,000–9,000 words, excluding the title, abstract, and references.
-Exceptions may be considered for articles with outstanding scholarly contributions.
+Research articles should be 6,000–9,000 words, excluding the title, abstract, and references.
+Exceptions may be considered only for manuscripts with exceptional scholarly contribution.

 d.
-Use Palatino Linotype, font size 12, and line spacing 1.15 on A4 paper with 3 cm margins on all sides (excluding the title, affiliation, email, and abstract, which use single spacing/1.0).
+Manuscripts must be prepared using Palatino Linotype, font size 12, and line spacing 1.15 on A4 paper with 3 cm margins on all sides (excluding the title, affiliation, email, and abstract, which use single spacing/1.0).

 e.
 Acceptable file formats: OpenOffice, Microsoft Word, RTF, or WordPerfect.
 LaTeX and PDF files are not accepted.